RATM were a pretty unique band.

 The next one, 1996’s Ænima, is already a serious venture into some progressive territories, while 2001’s Lateralus is a full-blown prog record.

 RATM and Tool fanbases include a lot of the same people.
+Tom Morello and Tool guitarist Adam Jones were even in the same band together back in the day.
 If you haven’t given Tool a listen yet, there’s a high chance that you’ll love them.

 Coming from California, Kyuss are often described as the band that started the whole stoner rock movement.
 While they didn’t last for that long, their work is still praised to this day and presents sort of a blueprint for this subgenre.